 I've had the privilege of working with writers at all stages of writing and publishing—from fleshing out the first inkling of a book idea, to editing completed manuscripts, stories, and essays, to proofreading books headed to print.
 My clients have completed short works of fiction and nonfiction, fiction and nonfiction books, academic publications, commercial projects, children's books, and a wide range of personal writing projects.
 I've enjoyed helping writers wield their best techniques and develop new ones, and I particularly enjoy helping writers hone voice and organize and develop creative writing ideas into works of art.
 I also work with academic publishers and writers.
-My clients are located throughout the U.S. thanks to Skype and email, and I'm available to meet in person with local clients at my Vermont office.
+My clients are located throughout the U.S. and Europe, thanks to Skype and email, and I'm available to meet in person with local clients at my Vermont office.

 Available services include: